 Maximum of 15.5 AMA PRA Category 1 Credits™

-The program is designed for urologists and urology residents.
+This one day course is designed for urologists and urology residents.

 Urologists have an established history of the use of ultrasound in clinical practice.
 The availability of affordable, high-quality ultrasound instruments has permitted urologists to add renal, scrotal and bladder examinations to transrectal ultrasound of the prostate as part of the office practice of urology.
 Image-guided treatments such as cryotherapy and brachytherapy of the prostate and ablative therapies of renal tumors are also ultrasound dependent.
 Medicare utilization data demonstrates that urologists perform more residual urine determinations by ultrasound, scrotal ultrasound and renal ultrasound than any other specialist.